For students looking for Nau Scholarship application information, please visit the Student Opportunities tab.

 Our Nau scholar program began in 2013, thanks to John Nau's generous investment in our students.
 From that, UTSA (University of Texas at San Antonio) History has forged a department that celebrates an unparalleled diversity of students- from traditional first-time college students to those who returned to academia after starting families, completing military service, or have simply recommitted themselves to their education after a break.
 Our scholars bridge the divide between geographic, racial, ethnic, generational, and socio-economic borders.

 Nau Scholars- past and present- have become a true family of undergraduate and graduate students with a passion for History.
 Through commitment to learning and excellence, they dedicate themselves to advancing historical research and understanding.
-It's this standard of excellence that is rewarded through our Nau Scholars program.
+It is this standard of excellence that is rewarded through our Nau Scholars program.
 The UTSA History department is pleased to offer undergraduate research awards, first year graduate research awards, and graduate research assistantships to select students committed to academic excellence, historical research, and the continuation of education in History.

 John L. Nau, III is President and Chief Executive Officer of Silver Eagle Distributors, L.P., the Nation's largest distributor of Anheuser-Busch products.
 He is a graduate of the University of Virginia, where he earned a Bachelor of Arts in History and has been instrumental in bringing a top-rated program specializing in Civil War History to UVA.
 He currently serves on the Board of Visitors, a position appointed by the Governor of the Commonwealth of Virginia, and is based out of Houston, Texas.